Can You Take Sildenafil Daily? A Guide to Viagra Use

 Tadalafil

 Similar to Sildenafil, Tadalafil is another type of PDE5 inhibitor used to treat erectile dysfunction.
 It is available on a prescription in two variations: a daily 2.5mg or 5mg dose and a 20mg or 10mg dose taken as needed.
 A daily dose of one 2.5mg or 5mg Tadalafil tablet has a continuous effect, allowing for spontaneous sexual activity.
 On the other hand, one 20mg or 10mg tablet of Tadalafil can be taken 30 minutes before sexual activity, with effects lasting up to 36 hours.
+Like Sildenafil, you need to be sexually aroused for Tadalafil to work.
+It will not help to increase sexual desire.

 Cialis

 Cialis is the branded version of Tadalafil.
 It is also available on a prescription in two variations.
-Cialis Daily comes in 2.5mg or 5mg tablets and can be taken once a day for a continuous effect.
+Daily Cialis comes in 2.5mg or 5mg tablets and can be taken once a day for a continuous effect.
 Cialis 36 Hour comes in 10mg and 20mg tablets.
 It can be taken 30 minutes before sexual activity and can last up to 36 hours.

 While Sildenafil can be taken daily under medical guidance, it is important to consult with a healthcare professional before doing so.
 They can assess your personal health history and determine if daily use of sildenafil is a safe and effective option for you.
 Sildenafil interacts with over 250 different drugs so you should always let your doctor or pharmacist know of any medication you are taking, or planning to take.
-It may still be possible to take Sildenafil, but adjustments to your dosage may be recommended.
+It may still be possible to use Sildenafil, but adjustments to your dose may be recommended.

 Sources